-What should you consider with a cosmetic surgery loan?
+What to consider with a cosmetic surgery loan

 - Fees.
-Before you sign up for the loan you should check all applicable fees that you might incur.
-You should look for fees that you will be charged for the loan to be set up, ongoing loan administration fees, plus fees you may be charged for closing the loan early or for making additional repayments.
+Before you sign up for a loan, you should check all applicable fees that you might incur.
+Look for fees that you will be charged for the loan to be set up, ongoing loan administration fees plus fees you may be charged for closing the loan early or for making additional repayments.

 - Interest rate.
 The interest rate may be fixed or variable.
 Although the rate contributes significantly to the cost of the loan, you need to consider this alongside other costs, such as fees, to get an idea of the real cost of the loan.

 - Restrictions.
 Depending on the lender you go with, there may be certain restrictions placed on the loan.
 For instance, you may not be able to make additional repayments or be able to pay back the loan early.
 Make sure you are familiar with all aspects of the loan before you apply.